stoaphil/DmenuTimeProgram/README.md

 # DmenuTimeProgram
-C program to dosplay date and time in dmenu.
+C program to display date and time in dmenu.